adambarla/CE7455/assignments/01/report/report.typ

 === Dropout
 During training, randomly zeroes some of the elements of the input tensor with probability $p$ given by a parameter, which greatly reduces overfitting.
-This has proven to be an effective technique for regularization and preventing the co-adaptation of neurons as described in the #cite("dropout").
+This has proven to be an effective technique for regularization and preventing the co-adaptation of neurons as described in the @dropout.
 Dropout has an effect of training and using an ensamble of models and promotes learning of a sparse representation.